n8n-io/n8n-docs/docs/source-control-environments/using/push-pull.md

 * If the tag, variable or credential already exists, n8n doesn't update it, unless:
 	* You set the value of a variable using the API or externally.
 The new value overwrites any existing value.
 	* The credential name has changed. n8n uses the version in Git.
-	* The name of a tag was changed. n8n updates the tag name.
+	* The name of a tag has changed. n8n updates the tag name.
 Be careful when renaming tags as tag names are unique and this could cause database issues when it comes to uniqueness during the pull process.

 On push: